anshuman-nivas/Inter-IIT-PS-24/README.md

 - **Positional Encoding**
   Since GIFs are sequences of frames, positional encoding (using sine and cosine functions) was added to capture the order of the frames.

-- **Saving Features**
-  The extracted features, along with positional encoding, were saved as `.npy` files for subsequent model training.

 ---

 #### 2. Dataset Preparation

 - **Loading GIF Features**
-  The extracted features were loaded from the `.npy` files.
-Each file contained a matrix of ResNet features for a specific GIF.
+  The output from ResNet model were passed containing a matrix of ResNet features for a specific GIF.

 - **Loading Descriptions**
   Text descriptions for each GIF were stored in text files.
 These descriptions were loaded for training purposes.